SrijanBadhya/Debsoc/Running the PES Debsoc.md

 password: debsocfuture

 I would recommend using a new account because otherwise the names of your new recruits will be buried among our old recruits.

+It might look complex initially, but I swear by everything I hold dear that it's absolutely worth it because I've seen how recruitments turned out without it.